 Have an idea and want to implement it fast?
 You might have to push it through many channels and levels at a large company to bring it to reality.
 But as alluded to earlier, smaller firms typically have less red tape and protocols to wade through.
 That can be a huge benefit when it comes to innovation.
 This often means projects are completed more quickly and with less frustration.
 You likely won’t need to seek approval at every step, and you’ll gain some fantastic insight and hands-on experience along the way.

 Where do you see yourself in 10 years?
 If you’re working for a small business, you may have a better chance of getting to know your manager, which can give you an advantage in terms of your career path.
 That manager may become a mentor who will play an essential role in your future growth, or perhaps, when you are ready to move on, will provide you with a glowing reference that may help you land your next job.
 So, as you look to launch a new job search, consider widening your focus beyond the larger organizations.
 Your next big break could come as the result of working at a small company.
-Robert Half works with small businesses across the country, and our recruiters can work with you to help you find the right opportunity with the right company.
-Submit your resume to start your search.
+Subscribe to the Robert Half newsletter for more tips on how to land a job and succeed in your career.